Amazon city scrambles to provide oxygen to COVID-19 patients

 Federal prosecutors in the city, however, asked a local judge to pressure President Jair Bolsonaro's administration to step up its support.
 The prosecutors said later in the day that the main air force plane in the region for oxygen supply transportation “needs repair, which brought a halt to the emergency influx.”

+Friday morning, many of Bolsonaro's critics alleged that his administration had failed in its responsibility to foresee and prepare for the shortage, and called for a pot-banging protest in the evening under the hashtag #BrazilSuffocated.
+Bolsonaro told supporters outside the presidential residence that his government had done its part by providing resources and means, newspaper Folha de S.Paulo reported.

-The air force said in an emailed statement to The Associated Press that it was deploying two planes to transport patients, starting Friday.
-The health ministry didn't respond to a request for comment about transportation plans.
+The air force said in a separate statement Thursday night that it was deploying two planes to transport patients along with medical teams, starting Friday.

 Local authorities recently called on the federal government to reinforce Manaus' stock of oxygen.
 The city’s 14-day death toll is approaching the peak of last year’s first wave of the coronavirus pandemic, according to official data.